ehedman/pico2venus/README.md

 ### Early commit
 This is work in progress to be refined first half of 2024

-The purpose of this project is to gather data from a Pico Marine system through the wifi network and feed the data to a victron venus system running on a raspberry pi
+The purpose of this project is to gather data from a Simarine pico system through the wifi network and feed the data to a victron venus system running on a raspberry pi.

 Currently this application supports reading of battery banks and tanks levels.